appsandappsandapps/artistbrainz/README.md

+For Swapard
+---

 Architecture
 ---

 * View/Composable -> UiState -> ViewModel -> Repository
 * Repository -> ViewModel -> UiState -> View/Composable
-* StateFlow is used to listen for updates no the repository and UiState
+* StateFlow is used to listen for updates on the repository and UiState

 It goes roughly: